linrongbin16/colorbox.nvim/README.md

 **Warning:** if this plugin provides the main colorscheme (e.g. the `colorscheme` command right after nvim start), then make sure:

-1. Don't lazy this plugin.
+1. Don't lazy this plugin, it only takes ~4 ms to load.
 2. Load this plugin before all other start plugins.

-It only takes ~4 ms to load.
+3. Hold your wifi, it `clone` and `pull` a lot of git repos!

 ### [lazy.nvim](https://github.com/folke/lazy.nvim)